Tarzan and the Castaways: Tarzan and the Champion

 Written in July 1939, and first published in Blue Book (April 1940).

-Tarzan, his monkey companion Nkima, Chief Muviro, and the Waziri warriors confront an American prize fighter, One-Punch Mullargan, who has come to Africa to hunt the wildlife, using a machine-gun.
+Tarzan, his monkey companion Nkima, Chief Muviro, and the Waziri warriors confront an American prizefighter, One-Punch Mullargan, who has come to Africa to hunt the wildlife, using a machine-gun.
 Both Tarzan and Mullargan are captured by cannibals, from whom they escape with heroic acts.
 Tarzan banishes Mullargan from Africa at the story's end.

 Stan Galloway writes: “Mullargan’s ambiguous character development, beginning as a thoughtless hunter ending with some questionable thoughts, leaves the story thought-provoking without being poignant.”
 David A. Adams described the story as a “…kind of ‘tongue-in-cheek’ joke that really never comes off as being all that funny.
 One serious moment in this little piece of fluff is Tarzan's lecture about suffering animals.”

 Comic adaptations

-The three stories in the book were adapted graphic novel form by Joe Kubert and published by DC Comics:
+The three stories in the book were adapted into comic form by Joe Kubert and published by DC Comics: